What to do if you’re retired and in debt

 1. Basic budgeting exercise

-As a starting point, it’s worth doing a basic budgeting exercise, listing all your regular outgoings – including bills, debt repayments, and regular monthly spends on essentials like food.
-Don’t forget to add in the irregular bills that come around less frequently – such as insurances which you might only pay once a year.
+As a starting point, it’s worth doing a basic budgeting exercise.
+List all your regular outgoings – including bills, debt repayments, and regular monthly spends on essentials like food.
+Don’t forget to add in the irregular bills that come around less often – such as insurances which you might only pay once a year.

 2. Income vs. spending